sahin/mobileplayer-ios/README.md

 ==================
 - Customizable UI.
 Add a watermark, add/remove/move/resize interface elements, change their appearances and much more.
 - Manage multiple player skins and configurations easily.
 Player view controllers can load configuration data from a local JSON file or remote JSON data.
 You also have the option to initialize and pass configuration objects programmatically, which allows for greater flexibility.
 - Powerful overlay system.
-Add any view controller as an overlay to your video, set them to appear in a certain playback time interval or just make them permanently visible.
+Add any view controller as an overlay to your video.
+Make them permanently visible, set them to appear in defined playback time intervals, or while playback is paused.
+- Assign and show any view controller as pre-roll or post-roll content.
 - 100% documented.

 ### Future plans
 - Well defined and extensive `NSNotification`s.
 - Plugin support.
 - Pre-bundled analytics plugins for various platforms.
+- VAST support.
 - Monetization.

 Usage